norregaard/currency-update-static-web-app/README.md

 ## 🙌 Credits

-Created and maintained by @norregaard
+Created and maintained by @norregaard.

 Financial data via public APIs and yfinance